levelgroundmma/level-ground-mma/gym.md

           description: Free (participation in Success Tracks encouraged)
         - title: Adults
           description: "Community Membership: $30/month for residents of Dorchester, Roxbury, and Mattapan"
+        - title:
+          description: "Standard Membership: $50-$75/month recommended (pay what you can)"
       footnote:
 ---